Belle Haleine, Eau de Voilette

 Belle Haleine, Eau de Voilette (Beautiful Breath, Veil Water) is a work of art by Marcel Duchamp, with the assistance of Man Ray.
-First conceived in 1920, created spring of 1921, Belle Haleine is one of the Readymades of Marcel Duchamp, or more specifically a rectified ready-made.
+First conceived in 1920, created spring of 1921, Belle Haleine is one of the readymades of Marcel Duchamp, or more specifically a rectified ready-made.

-A photograph of the object, by Man Ray, was reproduced on the cover of New York Dada magazine in April 1921.
 This "readymade" consisted of a Rigaud brand perfume bottle with a modified label.
-It involved taking a mundane, utilitarian object, not generally considered to be art, and transforming it by adding a reworked label.